mhwlng/streamdeck-starcitizen/README.md

 ![Elgato Stream Deck button plugin for Star Citizen](https://i.imgur.com/SgsPN2d.png)

 This plugin gets the key bindings from the Star Citizen game files.

+The bindings in the streamdeck plugin are automatically updated when changing bindings in Star Citizen options screen.

 **The plugin does not contain any button images or ready made streamdeck profiles.**